Updating for compatibility

 Updated number formatting

-Secondly, any table columns reporting a read count should use new config options to allow user-configurable multipliers.
+Secondly, any table columns reporting a read and base counts should use new config options to allow user-configurable multipliers.
 For example, instead of this:

 headers['read_counts'] = {